 Line of Duty Care

-Line of duty care alone isn't considered minimum essential coverage under the Affordable Care Act.
-If you have no other TRICARE coverage (i.e. TAMP, TRICARE Reserve Select, etc.), then you don't have minimum essential coverageBasic health care coverage that meets the Affordable Care Act requirement.
-If you don’t have coverage, you may have to pay a fee for each month you aren’t covered..
+The Affordable Care Act doesn’t consider line of duty minimum essential coverage.
+If you have no other TRICARE coverage (like TAMP, TRICARE Reserve Select, etc.), then you don't have minimum essential coverageBasic health care coverage that meets the Affordable Care Act requirement..

 Submit your claims for line of duty medical care to your regional contractor. >>Learn More

 Need Line of Duty Dental Care?

 The Active Duty Dental Program provides line of duty care. >>Learn More

 Note to Air Force Reservists: A military hospital or clinic can verify your eligibility for LOD care.
 Call the Air Force Reserve Command toll-free at 1-888-577- 2561, option “3” from 7:00 am to 5:00 pm ET, Monday – Friday.

 You’ll need to provide your full Social Security number.